 Future Value Formula And Calculator

 In this article we'll delve into the formulae available and then go through a couple of examples.
-At the bottom of this article you'll find an interactive formula, which will allow you to enter figures of your choosing and see how the calculation is made.
+At the bottom of this article, you'll find an interactive formula, which will allow you to enter figures of your choosing and see how the calculation is made.
+Should you wish to read it, we also have an article discussing the compound interest formula.

 A = PMT × (((1 + r/n)^(nt) - 1) ÷ (r/n))